ethersphere/SWIPs/SWIPs/swip-10.md

    3. If there is no response within the allotted time, the insurer’s stake is slashed.
    4. Challenges incur costs as well, ensuring only valid disputes are raised.
 Optionally, challengers will stake tokens to deter frivolous or malicious challenges, forfeited if the challenge is met successfully.

-#### Consensus over Swarm Hash
+**Consensus over Swarm Hash**

 The system ensures data integrity if there is node consensus over the swarm hash of the dataset.
-Erasure coding and inclusion proofs allows reconstruction of the full dataset from partial data and ensures data authenticity through cryptographic evidence.
+[Erasure coding](https://papers.ethswarm.org/erasure-coding.pdf) and inclusion proofs allows reconstruction of the full dataset from partial data and ensures data authenticity through cryptographic evidence, even from non-commitee members.

+**Data Availability**

-To prove in L1 that the dataset has reached and has been uploaded into Swarm nodes, and therefore it is available, an additional zk-proof might be required.
-That proof must include the merkle tree from data chunks (swarm hash), the corresponding postage stamps of the dataset and a zk-STARK proof.
+To prove in L1 that the dataset has reached and has been uploaded into Swarm nodes, and therefore it is available within Swarm, an additional zk-proof is required.
+That proof must include the merkle tree from data chunks (swarm hash) and the corresponding postage stamps of the dataset.

+- Swarm Hash: Represents the data stored in Swarm.
+- Postage Stamp Batch: A valid identifier to associate with storage.

+The zk-proof circuit will need to include operations for verifying the association of the given swarm hash with the specific postage stamp, and it has sufficient balance to cover the cost of storing the data.

-Members of the DAC (insurers) are responsible for verifying these proofs before posting the commitment to L1.
+The members of the DAC (insurers) are responsible for verifying these proofs before posting the commitment to L1.

-#### Economic Incentives
+**Economic Incentives**

 - Insurers are compensated for their services and incur costs related to L1 gas, Swarm network queries and verifying publisher's valid proofs.
 - Challengers are positively incentivised to detect faulty or malicious commitments from insurers.
 - Publishers are required to the attach the postage stamp and compute the zk-proof to insure the data.

-### Rollup's publishing
+## Rollup's Publishing

-Steps of the journey to verify the availability of a particular transaction, guaranteeing that the transaction data published by the sequencer is indeed the sequence of transaction that was executed in the rollup:
+To verify the availability of a particular transaction, guaranteeing that the transaction data published by the sequencer is indeed the sequence of transaction that was executed in the rollup:

 1. The sequencer uploads a batch of transactions to Swarm and buys insurance for them for a given amount of time.
 2. An on-chain commitment will be placed in L1 including the number of transactions in the batch and the Merkle root of the array of transaction hashes.
 The challenge is the index of the missing transaction and the response is the transaction together with the Merkle proof of inclusion.